Transactions and Charges

-A manual transaction only needs to be created if a charge is required for a horse or a contact and there is no procedure or daily charge to create the transaction.
-Example may be a one-off cost that needs to be split across all billable parties in a horse.
+A manual transaction may be added if a charge is required for a horse or a contact and there is no procedure or daily charge in place to generate the transaction.
+An example may be a one-off cost that needs to be split across all billable parties in a horse.

 Pending

-• The transaction has not yet been added to an invoice for a contact.
+- The transaction has not yet been approved for invoicing

-• Pending transactions are still in progress and can be reviewed or adjusted before approval.
+- Pending transactions are still in progress and can be modified before approval

 Approved

-• The transaction has been approved but not yet invoiced.
+- The transaction has been approved for invoicing

 Invoiced